top of page

 Excerpt from Clarke Metal Parts Bender manual

-Will it do precision bending?
+Will it do precision bending? / How do you position metal for bending?

 Again I'll use the phrase "in my experience", but I'd say no, any attempt at precision has been met with failure in my case.
 When bending around the round formers the metal "springs" and doesn't follow the former tightly.
 This means the bend itself ends up bigger than the former radius and further away from the fixed point of the bender.
 It's not a hug amount but it differs across material sizes.
 I've got into the habit of doing at least one practice piece first and using that to get my working dimensions.
 In terms of the sharp angle bender function, I've found it's possible to get that pretty much on the line but were still talking millimetre accuracy rather than thousandth of a millimetre accuracy.